Japan's Culinary delights

-A train trip through Japan is a nice alternative to buses or rental cars.
+A train trip through Japan is the best alternative rental cars or buses.
 You can travel comfortably, and without difficulty, while also experiencing the country, people, and culture very closely.
-A special Japan itinerary from Tokyo to Osaka is presented here.
+Enjoy our Japan itinerary from Tokyo to Osaka highlighting the best of Japan.

 Price Range: $$$$$

 Distance: 504 km

 Your Japan itinerary starts in Tokyo, the craziest capital of the world.
 Coming from the West, the lively tangle of crowds, countless neon light advertisements and incomprehensible characters at first seems completely chaotic, almost frightening.
 But then you realize: it’s very easy to find your way around- and by this time, Tokyo has already captivated you.